Terms of Service – The Grace Gawler Institute (GGI)

 Term of Service Agreement – expiry period

-As a service provider, GGI, via its skype video consultations agrees to provide a one-off service for a set fee as required by the client/patient.
+As a service provider, GGI, via its skype video consultations agrees to provide a one-off service for a set fee.
 Continuing services such as GGI Navigation Packages that that comprise a set number of hours and specific services as outlined on our website, incur a set fee for service.
-This service can be utilised by the client/patient over a period of no more than 6 months AFTER registration.
+Cancer navigation package services can be utilised by the client/patient over a period of no more than 6 months from date of registration/previous payment.

-If after 6 months the client/patient has NOT RENEWED their Navigation package for whatever reason, the Agreement, under Terms of Service is considered expired.
+If after 6 months the client/patient has not contacted us nor RENEWED their Navigation package, the Agreement, under Terms of Service is considered expired.

-Exceptional circumstances clause: means that the issue would be taken to a directors meeting and a decision made regarding legitimacy.
-This would be in a situation of extreme unexpected financial burdens and would require proof of hardship.
+Termination refund clause – Exceptional circumstances: means that the refund request would be taken to a directors meeting and a decision made regarding legitimacy.
+Refunds will be considered in situations of extreme or unexpected financial burdens and would require proof of hardship.
+In certain circumstances, where a package has been purchased but not utilised for legitimate reasons; delayed services can be provided under special arrangement agreement with the client.

 Rights, Responsibilities and Obligations of the Parties